-HMRC has made available the draft legislation regarding how IR35 reform changes will be applied for public sector engagements, as announced in the Chancellor’s Autumn Statement.
-Alongside the legislation, HMRC has also produced a technical guidance note to support the interpretation of the legislation.
+HMRC made available the draft legislation regarding how changes to IR35 will be applied to public sector engagements in December 2016 following the Chancellor’s Autumn Statement.
+Alongside the legislation, HMRC produced a technical guidance note to support the interpretation of the legislation.

 At first glance, the legislation is quite unwieldy as it runs to almost 400 pages, but as this is the proposed Act which will bring into force a lot of the Chancellors financial measures for 2017 (ranging from IR35 adjustments to soft drinks tax) there is a lot to cover off.
 Along with the 287 page explanatory document, one could easily be forgiven for simply reviewing the Technical Note at just 29 pages.